-- Model United Nations (club/conferences) - Morocco/Spain CAS trip (local projects) - School Council - Running clubs for younger students (e.g. Hockey club) - Assisting ISL staff in primary school classes (Maths/Literacy help etc.) - School newspaper - Designing ideas to enhance the ISL environment (younger students' play areas) - Social help/physical assistance for elderly persons - Environmental, creative and artistic projects: SAJ (Service Action Jeunes) - Assisting teachers in a local school for children with special needs (Le Grapillon) - Sports tournaments and competitions - Sporting activities and coaching - Art projects both in and out of school/Mural projects - Drama Club/Drama productions - Musical participation and creation - Environmental and restoration projects - Fundraising for charities - Helping with national and international organizations dealing with issues of global importance such as mobility-impairment, anti-slavery, homelessness, refugees etc. (Handi Chiens, Restos du Coeur, Handicap International, No project, Education for All Morocco etc.).
-ISL has official links with Handi'Chiens, Restos du Coeur and EFA Morocco. - Helping community based projects, working with other schools and centres - Working with local council in the political sphere
+- Model United Nations (club/conferences) - Local CAS projects (e.g. Environmental clean up in a national park) - School Council - Running clubs for younger students (e.g. Hockey club) - Assisting ISL staff in primary school classes (Maths/Literacy help etc.) - School newspaper - Designing ideas to enhance the ISL environment (younger students' play areas) - Social help/physical assistance for elderly persons - Environmental, creative and artistic projects: SAJ (Service Action Jeunes) - Assisting teachers in a local school for children with special needs (Le Grapillon) - Sports tournaments and competitions - Sporting activities and coaching - Art projects both in and out of school/Mural projects - Drama Club/Drama productions - Musical participation and creation - Environmental and restoration projects - Fundraising for charities - Helping with national and international organisations dealing with issues of global importance such as mobility-impairment, anti-slavery, homelessness, refugees etc. (Handi Chiens, Restos du Coeur, Handicap International, No project, Education for All Morocco etc.).
+ISL has had some official links with Handi'Chiens, Restos du Coeur and EFA Morocco. - Helping community based projects, working with other schools and centres - Working with local council in the political sphere

 In many ways, CAS is limited only by imagination!

 It is a wonderful opportunity to continue doing things you love, try new things and develop new challenges, visit new places, meet new people and help others.
 Truly a life experience!!!